 Apple only expanded its tablet lineup with a new edition of the iPad Air in March 2022.
 The new iPad Air 2022 finally relies on the manufacturer’s powerful M1 chip and now offers significantly more performance.
-For our big iPad test, we provide you with a guide as buying advice.
+In October 2022, two new models followed: the entry-level iPad 10 tablet and the new iPad Pro with a faster M2 chip.
+For our big iPad test, we’ll provide you with a guide as buying advice.
 We tell you which iPad suits you best.

 iPad test: 5 tablets from Apple represent the lineup for 2022

 The decision has been made.
 You want to buy a new tablet from Apple in 2022, but don’t know which model to choose?
 In our iPad review, we compare all models with each other and tell you which iPad suits you best in the buying guide.
 Specifically, you can currently choose between the following iPads: